Concentrations: British or American Literatures Creative Writing World Literature

 Donor Services Coordinator

 Public Affairs Officer

 Publisher Sales Representative

 Advertising Agencies, Book Publishing Companies, Businesses & Corporations, Colleges/Universities, Consumer Product Companies, Federal/State/Local Government Agencies, Firms Marketing Consumer Goods, Greeting Card Companies, Insurance Agencies, Law Firms, Magazine Publishing Companies, News Agencies, Non-Profit Agencies, Political Organizations, Professional Associations, Public Relations Firms, Public and Private Schools, Radio/TV/Motion Pictures Studios, or Travel/Touring Companies.

-The English Department offers a 1-3 credit course, ENG 294 Internships in English, which allows students to gain hands on experience.
-Involvement with gardy loo!, a literary magazine, or Sister Speak, JMU’s feminist journal, both sponsored by the English Department, provides students with excellent publishing and editing experience.
+The English Department offers a 1-3 credit course, ENG 294 Internships in English, which allows students to gain hands on experience in many different fields.
+The English faculty sponsor several literary magazines: gardy loo! (poetry, fiction, and art), Hopscotch (children’s literature), McGuffin (film studies) and Sister Speak (a feminist journal).
+English majors are invited to apply for posts on the editorial staff on these publications (as well as on The Breeze, the JMU student newspaper).
 Students involved in the teaching licensure program are required to do student teaching during their senior year.
 Students can also gain experience by getting involved in student organizations where writing or publication skills are needed, volunteering these skills at community agencies or submitting written work to various literary agencies.